ndiego/icon-block/README.md

 #### `iconBlock.icons`

 Filters all icons available in the built-in icon library.
-Use this filter add or remove icons from the plugin.
+Use this filter to add or remove icons from the plugin.
 [Learn more](https://nickdiego.com/adding-custom-icons-to-the-icon-block/).

 #### `iconBlock.enableCustomIcons`

 Defaults to `true`, this filter allows you to enable or disable custom SVG icon functionality.
-When disabled, you are restricted to using the icon library.
+When disabled, you are restricted from using the icon library.

 ```
 wp.hooks.addFilter(